If the implementation is hard to explain, it's a bad idea.

 # Getting quantity of Roses

-allows for more complex, real-world models and encourages code reuse and scalability.
+allows for more complex, real-world models and encourages code reuse through inheritance.

 Functional programming follows the declarative approach and emphasizes pure functions—functions that rely only on their inputs and produce outputs, with no side effects.
 A pure function does not affect any external variable, ensuring it consistently yields the same result for a given input.
-This approach can significantly improve predictability and enable straightforward testing or parallelization.
+This approach relies heavily on Immutability (never modifying data in place, but creating new versions of it).

 # Managing a Flower Store: Functional Approach